Jess-De-Savage/Hello-World-/README.md

 ## Hello, World.
 I'm Jess :grinning:
 ### Welcome to my github repository!

-This is a my journey as I set out once again to do what seems to be an impossible thing.
+This is a my journey as I set out again to learn more.
 >Impossible that is, until you do it.
 >``"It's only hubris if I fail." --Julius Cesar``